reslp/iqtreeGUI/README.md

 ================
 Executables are available for Linux, MacOS and Windows.
 The Windows and Linux versions were built using a combination of Docker and pyinstaller.

 For iqtreeGUI to work you will also need to download and install [IQ-TREE](http://www.iqtree.org).
 Once you have started iqtreeGUI you will have to set the correct path to the IQ-TREE executable.
-Click on iqtree-GUI -> GUI settings and select the iqtree executable.
+Click on iqtreeGUI -> GUI settings and select the iqtree executable.

 Another possibility is to download the complete source code using git clone: